zaiquiri/dotfiles/README.md

 # dotfiles

-To setup, copy and paste this into terminal:
+First install Xcode and command line tools manually, then to setup, copy and paste this into terminal:
 ```
 cd ~
 git init